microsoft/onefuzz/docs/how-to/understand-libfuzzer-coverage.md

 * A per-input summary of all of the per-module sancov gathered for the input.
 This is stored as `inputs/SHA256_OF_INPUT.cov`
 * A summary of all of the coverage thus far, as `total.cov`

 > NOTE: The `inputs/SHA256_OF_INPUT.cov` and `total.cov` are built by naively concatenating the per-module inputs.
-The result is primarily useful for understanding coverage growth in general, but doesn't easily map back to code easily.
+The result is primarily useful for understanding coverage growth in general, but doesn't easily map back to source code.